-The SUMC Parties have made substantial progress in meeting the traffic and alternative transportation obligations of the Agreement.
-Specifically, they have accomplished the following:
+The SUMC Parties had made substantial progress in meeting the traffic and alternative transportation obligations of the Agreement.
+Specifically, they accomplished the following:

-- Annually purchasing Caltrain Go Passes for all eligible employees as of January 1, 2012, which was three years ahead of the September 1, 2015 requirement in the Agreement; - Previously purchasing shuttle buses for the Marguerite Shuttle service, as well as ongoing annual payments to cover the net increase in operating costs for the Marguerite Shuttle service; - Providing annual payment to AC Transit to maintain a load factor of less than 1.0 on the U-Line; - Hiring and maintaining a Transportation Demand Management (TDM) coordinator position since March 13, 2012, three years ahead of the September 1, 2015 requirement as stated in the Agreement, and subsequently elevating the position to a TDM Program Manager position, and - Maintaining a rate of over 33.8% of employees using an alternative mode to get to work instead of driving alone in FY 2018 and FY 2019.
+- Annually purchasing Caltrain Go Passes for all eligible employees as of January 1, 2012, which was three years ahead of the September 1, 2015 requirement in the Agreement. - Purchasing shuttle buses for the Marguerite Shuttle service, as well as ongoing annual payments to cover the net increase in operating costs for the Marguerite Shuttle service. - Providing annual payment to AC Transit to maintain a load factor of less than 1.0 on the U-Line. - Hiring and maintaining a Transportation Demand Management (TDM) coordinator position since March 13, 2012, three years ahead of the September 1, 2015 requirement as stated in the Agreement, and subsequently elevating the position to a TDM Program Manager position.